-One of the smartest and most intelligent dog breeds, the German Shepherd is in a league of its own and is often considered the choice breed by military and police officers.
+One of the smartest dog breeds, the German Shepherd, is in a league of its own and is often considered the choice breed by military and police officers.

 Their potential to learn and improve is remarkable.
-This is why many German Shepherds are often used for disability assistance as well as in search and rescue missions.
+This is why many German Shepherds are often used for disability assistance and in search and rescue missions.

-They are known protectors and proficient watchdogs that are willing to go all the way and even risk their own lives for their owners and family members.
-German Shepherds, however, are the kind of dogs that shouldn’t be left alone for a longer period of time.
-At most adult dogs can tolerate up to 4 hours of isolation, but after that they start to feel bored.
+They are known protectors and proficient watchdogs willing to go all the way and even risk their own lives for their owners and family members.

 Chihuahua: 4 hours

-However, they can fall in love deeply with a single person and can become so overprotective.
+However, they can fall in love deeply with a single person and become overprotective.
 Chihuahuas also love the sunlight and are ill-equipped to handle cold weather.

-Chihuahuas seem to not recognize their tiny size and seem to think they are much bigger and tougher than their appearance would dictate.
+Chihuahuas seem not to recognize their small size and seem to think they are much bigger and more challenging than their appearance would dictate.

 But they don’t like being left alone and shouldn’t be left for more than 4 hours at a time.
-If you decide you regularly need to leave your Chihuahua home alone, consider getting two of them.
+If you decide you regularly need to leave your Chihuahua home alone, consider getting two.
 They typically do better as a pair.

 Rottweiler: 6 hours

-A working dog class dog, also known as butcher dogs, Rottweilers are by nature territorial and can serve to be good guard dogs.
-They also the second most dangerous dog breed in the world after Pitbulls who have caused the most human fatalities.
+They are also the second most dangerous dog breed in the world after Pitbulls and have caused the most human fatalities.

-The dogs can be left alone for 6 hours a day, but then you must treat them to a walk or a companionship building activity afterward.
+The dogs can be left alone for 6 hours a day, but you must treat them to a walk or a companionship-building activity afterward.